javier-jaime/SynthAI/README.md

 # A Second Brain for Personal Knowledge Management

-To avoid the Negative Reactive Loop to Information Overload.
+To avoid the Negative "Reactive Loop" to Information Overload.

 ![Reactive Loop](images/Reactive_Loop.png)

-We need a Positive Critical Thinking Loop on a Second Brain.
+We need a Positive "Critical Thinking Loop" on a Second Brain.

 ![Critical Thinking Loop](images/CT_Loop.png)